Katy Perry Blasts Donald Trump For ‘Heartless Response’ To California Fires

 — Donald J. Trump (@realDonaldTrump) November 10, 2018

 The tweet has been met with opposition from various angles.
 To many people, Trump’s tweet insinuates that forest management is to blame for a natural disaster far beyond human control.
 The mounting criticism also centers on the presumed lack of compassion for those in need.
-Many celebrities including Will Smith and Jada Pinkett-Smith, Kim Kardashian and Kanye West, and many others are among the thousands of California residents affected by the wildfires.
+Many celebrities, including Will Smith and Jada Pinkett-Smith, Kim Kardashian and Kanye West, and many others are among the thousands of California residents affected by the wildfires.

-According to the Washington Post, Will Smith graphically described smelling the smoke and seeing fire when he and his family was forced to evacuate his home.
-Although the fires have been ongoing, Smith noted that this was the first time he could see the fire in close proximity of his home.
-Hopefully, California ultimately receives the funding needed to recover from this horrific natural disaster.
-It is still unclear whether or not Trump plans to actively withdraw federal funding from California.
+According to the Washington Post, Will Smith graphically described smelling the smoke and seeing fire when he and his family were forced to evacuate their home.
+Although the fires have been ongoing, Smith noted that this was the first time he could see the fire in close proximity to his home.
+Hopefully, California will ultimately receive the funding needed to recover from this horrific natural disaster.
+It is still unclear whether Trump plans to actively withdraw federal funding from the state authorities or whether he was simply grandstanding on Twitter in the manner that has come to define his presidency.